tw1zr99/efym.net/content/about.md

 * Linux, Linux, Linux.
 I breathe **GNU/Linux** every day of my life.
 I'm extremely familiar with its inner workings.
 * Infrastructure deployment with [Terraform](https://www.terraform.io)
 * Configuration management and orchestration with [Ansible](https://ansible.com)
+* Almost all of AWS (clustering, buckets, RDS, role-based permissions with IAM; think of it and I've used it)
 * Web hosting with [nginx](https://www.nginx.com) and [apache](https://apache.org)
 * Static site generation with [Hugo](https://gohugo.io)
 * Proxying services with [Traefik](https://traefik.io)